redisson/redisson/docs/configuration.md

 Supports multiple Valkey or Redis Sentinel setups with active-passive data replication.

 Replication of the primary Sentinel deployment with secondary Sentinel deployments is managed by `replicationMode` setting.
-The first address in the list of specified addresses in the configuration is the primary Sentinel deployment, and the others are secondary Sentinel deployments.
+Primary Sentinel deployment detection is managed by `primaryDiscoveryMode` setting.

 Programmatic config example:
 ```java